wzfukui/ProxyFox/README_en.md

 ## FAQ

 1. **How to quickly switch proxies?**
    Click the extension icon, then click the desired proxy configuration.
+The current page will automatically refresh to apply the new proxy settings.

 2. **What to do if configurations are lost?**
    Use the export function to regularly backup your configurations, including global whitelist settings.